spatie/laravel-pjax/README.md

 > An X-PJAX request header is set to differentiate a pjax request from normal XHR requests.
 > In this case, if the request is pjax, we skip the layout html and just render the inner
-> contents of the container."
+> contents of the container.

 ## Change log